+Yeah, we?
 Yeah.
-Yeah.

-These are my Oxford diploma degrees.
-And then, behind that we have directly behind me is, are the heart speak card pictures, which we can talk about?
+These are my Oxford diploma, degrees.
+Three.
+And then behind that behind directly behind me is are the heart speak card pictures, which we can talk about?

-Well as I recognize one of them from your website.
-So my thought, yeah, that's interesting as hell of a mix of them there.
-And I'm sure we'll come on to that.
-So, talk to us, what is heart speak.
+Well as I recognise one of them from your website, so my thought yeah, that's interesting as hell of a mix of them.
+Come on.
+So talk to us.
+What is heart speak.

-Our speech is a stress reduction process, a way that I can teach you how to use feelings with purpose.
-With heart speak, we can help people with physical pain but also mental emotional pain, turn those feelings into self sabotaging harmful feelings into self empowering ones, to use them with purpose.
+Our speak is a stress reduction process, a way that I can teach you how to use feelings with purpose.
+With heart speak, we can help people with physical pain but also mental emotional pain turns those feelings into self sabotaging harmful feelings into self empowering ones, to use them with purpose.

-Okay.
-We get we get a lot of people talking about, you know, the power of the mind on one's physical well being on those musculoskeletal pain and so on or the sense of pain.
-You got any examples of how your technique might differ from other people's or I know in your, in your training program, you say that heart speak is not only effective, but it's fast and long lasting, which is something we're all striving for with our patients.
+Okay, we get we get a lot of people talking about the power of the mind on one's physical well being on those musculoskeletal pain and so on or the sense of pain.
+We've got an examples of how your technique might differ from other people's or I know in your in your, in your training programme, you say that hard speak is not only effective, but it's fast and long lasting, which is something we're all striving for with our patients.

 Right?
-Yeah, pain is one of the chronic pain is one of the most effective things we can address with heart speak, meeting people.
-What's fascinating is when the pain goes up the spinal cord and into the brainstem from their nerve synapses.
-The neurons synapse with primarily, first the emotional centers of the brain, the amygdala and hypothalamus hypo campus so it can impact not only your physical state, but your mental emotional state, but also on the other side of things.
-If you're depressed if you're if your mental capacities and as firing on all cylinders, you can actually feel pain more than if you were happy.
+Yeah, pain is one of the chronic pain is one of the most effective things we can address with heart speak meeting people.
+What's fascinating is when the pain goes up the spinal cord and into the brain stem from their nerve synapses, the neuron synapse with primarily, first the emotional centres of the brain, the amygdala and hypothalamus, hypo appa campus so it can impact not only your physical state, but your mental, emotional state, but also on the other side of things.
+If you're depressed, if you're, if your mental capacity isn't as firing on all cylinders, you can actually feel pain more than if you were happy.
 Yeah.

-What's the what's the neuroscience behind that because what you've described what seems like a plausible theory, but Is there some research that proves that there's that connection in both direction?
+What's the what's the neuroscience behind that?
+Because what you've described what seems like a plausible theory, but is there some research that proves that there's that connection in both directions?